MBBS in Australia For Indian Students 2025: Fees, Admission, Scholarships, and Eligibility

 - After completing MBBS in Australia, students can get a great placement opportunity with a high salary package, which means Australia has a high ROI.

-- MBBS in Australia has so many career options, some of them are Nuclear Scientist, Cardiologist, General Practitioner, and more.
+- An MBBS in Australia has so many career options, some of them are Nuclear Scientist, Cardiologist, General Practitioner, and more.

 - The average salary package of an MBBS in Australia is AUD 120,000 – AUD 160,000 (₹65.4 – ₹87.2 lakhs).

-Best universities for MBBS in Australia 2025
+Best Universities for MBBS in Australia 2025

 The Best universities for MBBS in Australia 2025 are mentioned below in the table, with their QS ranking and annual tuition fees.